Submission Guidelines Sciences Po Law Review (Blog)

-The Sciences Po Law Review is now accepting student submissions for its Blog!
-Selected articles will be featured on our website (under “Editorials”) and shared across our social media platforms.
-Submissions are accepted on a rolling basis; however, to ensure consideration for publication this semester, please submit your work no later than November 4, 2024.
-Before submitting, please keep these guidelines in mind:
+The Sciences Po Law Review is now accepting submissions for its Blog!
+Selected articles will be published on our website (under ‘Editorials’) and shared across our social media platforms.
+Submissions are accepted on a rolling basis.
+Nevertheless, we highly encourage you to submit your work as early as possible.
+Follow us on social media to receive updates on prizes and competitions hosted in collaboration with our partners.
+Please review the following guidelines before submitting:

 -